noahlearner/semrushapitutorial/README.md

 Step 2B.
 Open this folder in VSCode with File > Open....

 Setp 2C.
-Add create an empty file named index.js inside the folder.
+Create an empty file named index.js inside the folder.

 Step 2D.
 Paste the contents of [index.js](index.js) listed above inside the newly created file and hit "Save" inside VSCode.